25 of the best horror films on Netflix right now - TheNewsTrace

 The Nightingale (2018)

-Australian filmmaker Jennifer Kent made fairly an impression together with her debut characteristic movie The Babadook in 2014, and two years she returned for an additional slice of up to date horror with the chilling thriller The Nightingale, starring Aisling Franciosi and Sam Claflin.
+Australian filmmaker Jennifer Kent made fairly an impression together with her debut function movie The Babadook in 2014, and two years she returned for one more slice of modern horror with the chilling thriller The Nightingale, starring Aisling Franciosi and Sam Claflin.

 The movie follows Clare, a younger Irish convict, who chases a British officer by means of the rugged Tasmanian wilderness bent on revenge.
 Her journey sees her enlist the providers of an Aboriginal tracker who’s marked by trauma from his personal violence-filled previous.
 Warning: this isn’t a movie for the faint-hearted.